« Previous Page

 Many people take nonprescription antacids for mild or

 Examples of nonprescription antacids include:

 Be careful when you take over-the-counter antacid medicines.
 Many of these medicines have aspirin in them.
 Read the label to make sure that you are not taking more than the recommended dose.
 Too much aspirin can be harmful.
 If you are pregnant, do not take aspirin or medicines that contain aspirin unless your doctor says it is okay.

-Most nonprescription antacids are safe to use during
+Some nonprescription antacids are safe to use during

 pregnancy to treat heartburn symptoms.
 Antacids that contain sodium bicarbonate

 should not be taken by pregnant women because they can cause fluid

 not use antacids that have magnesium trisilicate, because they may not be safe for your baby.

 If you need to use antacids frequently, talk with your